 airfield.
 The Patrol “blacked up” at Cyril's house which his wife found very funny.
 They returned at

-took part in a large scale exercise named Operation Drake.
-This was a mock invasion of Plymouth, an exercise
+Patrol took part in a large scale exercise named Operation Drake.
+This was a mock invasion of Plymouth, an

-records that the Patrol (along with other un-named Patrols) took part in a practice raid a bit further afield
+Cyril records that the Patrol (along with other un-named Patrols) took part in a practice raid a bit further

-into Cornwall.
+afield into Cornwall.
 The target was the home of Cornwall's Intelligence Officer Captain Dingley.
-Its not known
+Its not

 25th HG course at Coleshill Wilts.
 Awful day / heavy rain / bitter

 wind / full day, tierd but not much sleep.